Announcement of the Heinz Billing Prize 2023 for the Advancement of Computational Science

 “Outstanding Contributions to Computational Science”

 is awarded biennially by the Heinz Billing Foundation of the Max Planck Society.
-The prize, open to scientists of all disciplines, is supposed to recognize work of younger scientists, who did not yet obtain a tenured full professor or equivalent position or who just obtained such a position.
+The prize, open to scientists of all disciplines, is supposed to recognize the work of a younger scientist who, typically, would not yet hold a tenured position.
 Applications as well as nominations from all fields of computational science are welcome and should demonstrate significant progress in solving scientific problems by computational means.

 Some typical examples of relevant research areas are given below: